x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/create-user-mailboxes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 51a8b4c6-a53e-41c5-8bb1-ea4c0eaa0174
-description: "Summary: Learn how to create mailboxes for users in Exchange Server 2016 or 2019."
+description: "Summary: Learn how to create mailboxes for users in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Create user mailboxes in Exchange Server